* This is the Professional Version. *

-Behçet disease can include a vasculitis of small and large arteries and/or veins.
+Behçet disease is an inflammatory disorder that can include a vasculitis of small and large arteries and/or veins.
 Arterial and venous thrombosis may occur as well.

 The disease occurs nearly equally in men and women but tends to be more severe in men, typically beginning during their 20s.
 Occasionally, the disease develops in children.
 Incidence varies by location.
 Behçet disease is most common along the silk route from the Mediterranean to China; it is uncommon in the US.

 The cause is unknown.
 Immunologic (including autoimmune) and viral or bacterial triggers have been suggested, and HLA-B51 is a major risk factor.
 Prevalence of an HLA-B51 allele is > 15% among people from Europe, the Middle East, and the Far East but is low or absent among people from Africa, Oceania, and South America.